Risk and Litigation

 3 Key Takeaways

-1. Defend EV battery claims with technical rigor: Battery fire litigation blends product defect, failure-to-warn, and economic loss theories.
-Root-cause analysis, pack design documentation, and thermal management data are critical to defense.
+1. Defend EV battery claims with technical rigor: Battery fire litigation blends product defect, failure-to-warn, human factors, and economic loss theories.
+Root-cause analysis, pack design documentation, service history, and battery management data are critical to defense.

-Litigation priorities beyond supply chain disputes reveal product failures and regulatory enforcement spillover.
-While autonomous and ADAS product liability (47%) has declined 15 percentage points from 62% last year, it remains the second-highest concern.
-Have these cases evolved from novel legal territory to routine occurrences with established defense strategies?
+Litigation priorities beyond supply chain disputes highlight potential growing exposure from alleged product failure lawsuits and regulatory enforcement.
+Survey respondents continue to rank autonomous and ADAS product liability as a significant area of concern (47%), down 15 percentage points from 62% last year, making it the second‑highest concern overall.
+The main question is: will these cases evolve from novel defect theories to routine litigation with established defense strategies?

-Employment litigation tied to layoffs (10%) registers minimal concern despite industry restructuring, suggesting robust WARN Act compliance or that this exposure is overshadowed by larger threats.
-Counterfeit parts disputes (13%) remain modest, possibly because enforcement occurs through customs seizures and administrative proceedings rather than traditional litigation.
+Employment litigation tied to layoffs (10%) registers minimal concern despite industry restructuring, suggesting that this exposure is overshadowed by larger threats.
+Counterfeit parts dispute concerns (13%) remain modest, possibly because enforcement occurs through customs seizures and administrative proceedings rather than traditional litigation.

 One Big Thing: